 According to Italian trader Assolombarda, 1.4 million trucks carrying more than 12 million tonnes of goods passed through the two tunnels in 2021.

-The Mont Blanc Tunnel, which crosses the Alps and connects France and Italy, was started in 1959 and opened to traffic in 1965.
-The entire tunnel is 11.6 km long and was considered a great road traffic project at the time.
+The Mont Blanc Tunnel, which runs through the Alps connecting France and Italy, was started in 1959 and opened to traffic in 1965.
+The entire tunnel is 11.6 km long and was considered a great road traffic project at that time.

 Mai Anh (according to Reuters, Zhihu)